steph-viereckl/color-my-quilt/README.md

 ## TODO

+* How to store uploaded photo on client side instead of server?
+How do websites handle this?
 * Add Kona color palette matching (i.e. show 5 related colors and let user click 1)
 * Add google search to return kona fabrics in the wild?
 * Return Kona Color Chart Group (i.e. Leaf is in group "G")